tsmoreau/docs/docs/products/taowallet/terms.md

 ### DEFINITIONS
 - “Applicable Law” means the laws of the Republic of Singapore.
--“Company” means Tao Pte.Ltd.(UEN:UEN201716924E), a company incorporated under the laws of Singapore and having its registered office at 10 Anson Road, #22-15, International Plaza, Singapore 079903.
+-“Company” means the unincorporated association of developers which contributed to this code.

 - “Cryptocurrency(ies)” means a digital currency, also referred to as a token, in which encryption techniques are used to regulate the generation of units of the currency and to verify the transfer of the currency and which operates independently of the central bank of a country.
 Such digital currency is not legal tender issued by any central bank nor does it confer any interest in the ownership of, or debt relating to, any asset or property.
 - “Digital Assets” Similar to Cryptocurrencies, Digital Assets are not backed by governments or central banks.
 They are not protected by government deposit protection schemes.
 Digital Assets may be extremely volatile.
 Digital Assets technology is extremely nascent and unproven.
 Digital Assets software and providers are regularly subject to hacking attempts resulting in loss of funds.